sopel-irc/sopel.chat/index.md

 though.</dd>

 <dt>Can I use Sopel with Docker?</dt>
-<dd>Yes. there is <a href="https://github.com/sopel-irc/docker-sopel">an
+<dd>Yes, there is <a href="https://github.com/sopel-irc/docker-sopel">an
-Officially Unofficial™ Docker image</a> available (<em>N.B.</em> official support is only provided for one version of Sopel at a time; your mileage may vary with support for the Unofficial™ Docker image)</dd>
+Officially Unofficial™ Docker image</a> available.
+Sopel's development team is not involved in its maintenance, and there is no Unofficially Official™ support to go with it; your mileage may vary if you need to ask for help.</dd>

 <dt>Does Sopel work on Google App Engine?</dt>
 <dd>A few scattered tutorials for using SQLAlchemy on App Engine appear to